 Survival times and overall prognosis for dogs diagnosed with mast cell tumours ultimately depends on several factors.
 First, prognosis depends greatly on the grade and stage of the MCTs.
 Survival times also depend on whether or not the dog receives the appropriate treatment.
 Surgeries and radiation treatment prove to be extremely pricey.
 Some pet owners will, unfortunately (and understandably), not be able to afford such treatment.

 Sadly, dogs suffering from Stage III MCTs typically have a life expectancy of less than one year, even with aggressive treatment.

 As you can see, while we urge pet owners to try to remain calm when it comes to new lumps and bumps you may find on your dog, it is imperative to not ignore them either.
 Your dog's life may very well depend on whether or not they were diagnosed early on.

 Mast Cell Tumor in Dogs: A Final Thought

 Mast cell disease is a diagnosis that can devastate a dog owner.
 We understand the absolute heartache that a cancer diagnosis can cause and we are so sorry for our readers who are currently going through this.
 We want to encourage our readers to do their research when it comes to mast cell tumors and the available treatment options.
 Even something as simple as changing your dog's diet to the highest quality possible can significantly help your dog through their recovery process.
-Additionally, implementing a supplement such as CBD oil can also prove to help the body function at its optimal level.

 Due to the fact that the underlying cause of dog mast cell tumors remains unknown, prevention can prove to be nearly impossible.
 However, by making sure that you still aware of any changes you find in your dog is an effective way to catch any disease in its early stages.
 By being implicitly aware of your dog's "normal" you can make sure you're able to recognize when something is off and act accordingly.